 Determining Yom Kippur as the day of the destruction is a significant theological statement.
-How has the holiest day, the day when the high priest entered the sanctuary, become the day of destruction?
-However, Josephus does not at all hint at these serious religious questions.
-Some would argue that this is enough to reject the claim that Josephus acknowledged and even used a chronological tradition that linked the destruction to Yom Kippur.
-But before accepting this conclusion it should be noted a similar problem with other event documented in Jewish Antiquities.
-Among the serious events in the history of the Second Temple there is a special place for the occupation of the temple by Pompey in 63 BC.
-According to Josephus, Pompey, not only satisfied himself with the conquest of the temple but he also went inside the sanctuary with his companions and they “saw what it was unlawful for many but the high priests to see” (Ant.
+How did the holiest day, the day when the high priest entered the sanctuary, become the day of destruction?
+Josephus does not even hint at these serious religious questions.
+Some might argue that this is enough to reject the claim that he acknowledged and used a chronological tradition that linked the destruction to Yom Kippur.
+Before accepting this conclusion, we should note a similar problem with another event documented in the Jewish Antiquities.
+Among the serious events in the history of the Second Temple the occupation of the temple by Pompey in 63 BC holds a special place.
+According to Josephus, Pompey not satisfied by the mere conquest of the temple, entered the sanctuary with his companions and “saw what it was unlawful for many but the high priests to see” (Ant.
 14.72 [LCL, Marcus and Wikgren]).
-Josephus even notes that Pompey had sinned: “and not light was rhe sin committed against the sanctuary” (Ant.
+Josephus even notes that Pompey sinned: “and not light was the sin committed against the sanctuary” (Ant.
 14.71).
-A few sentences earlier Josephus stated that the city was conquered “in the third month on the fast day” (Ant.
-14.66).
-Josephus repeats this assertion at the end of the book as well.
-When he talks about the conquest of Jerusalem and the temple by Herod, which was also took place on the same day.
-Indeed, after the description of the city's occupation, Josephus concludes: “This calamity befell the city of Jerusalem during the consulship at rome of Marcus Agrippa…on the same day of the Fast, as it were a recurrence of the misfortune which came upon the Jews in the time of Pompey, for they were captured by Sossius on the very same day” (Ant.
+Several sentences earlier he states that the city was conquered “in the third month on the fast day” (Ant.
+14.66), an assertion that he repeats at the end of the book as well.
+When he talks about the conquest of Jerusalem and the temple by Herod, which also took place that same day.
+Indeed, after describing the city's occupation, Josephus concludes: “This calamity befell the city of Jerusalem during the consulship at Rome of Marcus Agrippa…on the same day of the Fast, as it were a recurrence of the misfortune which came upon the Jews in the time of Pompey, for they were captured by Sossius on the very same day” (Ant.
 14.487-88).

-The simple interpretation for “the Fast day” is, of course, “Yom Kippur,” but for many years many scholars have rejected this interpretation for various reasons.
-Recently, Nadav Sharon showed that there is no doubt that Josephus meant Yom Kippur, whether or not the event happened on this day.
+The simple interpretation of “the Fast day” is, of course, “Yom Kippur,” but many scholars have long rejected this interpretation for various reasons.
+Nadav Sharon has recently claimed that Josephus undoubtedly meant Yom Kippur, whether or not the event happened on that day.
 Josephus was well aware of the importance of dates.
-We have seen above that in Jewish War he emphasizes that the first and second destruction happened that day.
+As we have seen above, he emphasizes in the Jewish War that the first and second destruction occurred on that day.
 For him, this periodicity is clear evidence of God’s involvement.
-Josephus also emphasizes that, both the occupation of Pompey and the occupation of Herod occurred on the same day.
-But aside from mentioning the chronological fact, Josephus says nothing about the city being conquered on Yom Kippur.
+Josephus also insists that both the occupation of Pompey and the occupation of Herod occurred on the same day.
+Yet aside from mentioning this chronological fact, he says nothing about the city being conquered on Yom Kippur.
 Had he surely wished he could lament that precisely on the day when the high priest was allowed to enter the sanctuary, Pompey and his companions entered instead.
-Moreover, Josephus recounts that the priests continued to sacrifice the perpetual sacrifices, even though the Romans broke into the temple.
+Josephus also recounts that the priests continued to sacrifice the perpetual sacrifices even though the Romans had broken into the temple.
 That, Josephus does not even mention the worship of Yom Kippur.
-Sharon suggests that Josephus’ disregard for the date is related to the apologetic character of his work.
-Josephus’ pro-Roman tendency caused him to obscure the fact that the Romans struck Jews amid their holiest day.
+Sharon suggests that Josephus’ disregard for the date is related to the apologetic character of his work; his pro-Roman sentiments made him obscure the fact that the Romans had struck Jews on their holiest day.